Inertia-Lighting/discord-bot/README.md

 # Inertia Lighting Discord Bot

+## About

-## This code was made for Inertia Lighting.
+This code was made for Inertia Lighting.

-### Any attempt to use it without explicit permission is prohibited.
+Any attempt to use it without explicit permission is prohibited.

-#### Assume that all works contained in this repository are copyrighted and protected under law.
+Assume that all works contained in this repository are copyrighted and protected under law.

+## Copyright
+Copyright &copy; Inertia Lighting | All Rights Reserved